 US Attorney General Eric Holder bars local and state police from using federal law to seize cash, cars and other property without proof a crime occurred, warrants or charges.
 See announcement here: http://wapo.st/1G9wBLn

 The Orange County Democratic Committee's website can now be reached by using the simple address "ocnydems.com".
 It's no longer necessary to include our website host name [NationBuilder] in the address, or to use 'www.' before the address.
-If you've bookmarked our site with the old address, it will still come up if you don't change it.
+If you've bookmarked our site with the old address, it will still come up if you don't change it - but please do.

 January 2, 2015:

 ON THE BREAKING NEWS!
 Orange County Civil Asset Forfeiture Law vetoed!

 Both our elected Democratic leaders and our rank and file members strongly opposed the Asset Forfeiture bill being sought by District Attorney David Hoovler and Republican members of the Orange County Legislature.
 Every Democratic member of the Orange County Legislature voted against this bill and many of our members spoke out against it in the press and at public comment.
 As such, the Orange County Democratic Committee strongly supports the decision to veto Mr. Hoovler’s Asset Forfeiture bill.

 In that County Executive Steven Neuhaus was for this bill before he was against it, we now call upon him to impress upon his Republican colleagues to change their minds on this bill as well, so it is not brought back to the Legislature to attempt an override of the veto.
 The Asset Forfeiture bill would have been an unconstitutional overreach by the Orange County government and the Republicans should end their attempts to force this law onto the residents of Orange County.

 - Brett Broge, Chair of the Orange County Democratic Committee

 The Orange County Democratic Committee mourns the passing of Governor Mario Cuomo